exercism/v3/languages/go/exercises/concept/constants/.docs/hints.md

 ## 3. Represent the months of the year

 - There is an [identifier][iota] for creating enumerated constants.
 A block looks like [this][block].
-The function should return the constant for January.

-## 4. Get the value for October

-- Use the same block as above.
-The function should return the constant for October.
+The function should take one argument and return it.

-## 5. Represent an account number
+## 4. Represent an account number

-- The constant should be untyped, but needs to be acceptable anywhere a string can be used.
+- The constant should be untyped, but needs to be acceptable anywhere that a string can be used.
 The function should return the constant.

 [const]: https://golang.org/doc/effective_go.html#constants
 [iota]: https://golang.org/ref/spec#Iota